 - Locate a qualified exam site and an appropriate proctor and make an exam appointment (contact information for U of M coordinate campuses below).

 - Choose an exam date that allows for one to two weeks for ODL to deliver your exam to the selected site.
 (Priority or overnight mail is not available.)

 - Complete an online Off-Campus Exam form with the appointment details.

 - Be responsible for any testing fee the proctor may charge.

 The exam will be mailed directly to your proctor’s business location once your proctor has been approved.

 |Crookston:||218-281-8554 or 8557 (fall and spring; 218-281-8681 (summer)|

 Other acceptable proctors:

-- The online/distance learning department of any member institution of the University Professional and Continuing Education Association (UPCEA) or an accredited university
+- The online/distance learning department of any member institution of the University Professional and Continuing Education Association (UPCEA)

 - The online/distance learning or continuing education department at any accredited two- or four-year college or university.